List of Ohsama Sentai King-Ohger characters: Kaguragi Dybowski

 Kaguragi Dybowski (カグラギ・ディボウスキ, Kaguragi Dibōsuki) is the overlord of the agricultural kingdom of Tofu (トウフ, Tōfu) who is based at Takitate Castle (タキタテ城, Takitate-jō).
 Born from a humble family of farmers, he earned his current status when he deposed of his predecessor, Empress Iroki for her apparent crimes of confiscating the food supplies from her people in the aftermath of Wrath of God incident.
 In reality behind his involvement of Iroki's death, he was about to make amends to return the foods she confiscated from their people, until he learned that her true intentions was to save them after she discovered Grodi poisoned the food supplies to kill their people, and Kaguragi was too late to stop her from sacrificing herself from eating the poisoned foods in their people's steads.
 After being appointed by Iroki as her successor, Kaguragi was unable to execute her out of kindness, but was forced to watch her die by Grodi's poison before she is consumed by the flame around her inside the burning castle she set up as her burial place instead.
 Nevertheless, he keeps his predecessor's promise cover the truth behind her sacrifice from the public until Grodi's crime is fully exposed.

 In the time skip, Kaguragi ended up in jail for using unsafe gardening practices before resuming his rule when Chikyu is attacked.
 Within the same year, after Grodi resurrects Iroki without knowing her true nature, Kaguragi makes atonement for being unable to initiate Iroki's order of her execution.

 In the web-exclusive crossover special Ohsama Sentai King-Ohger in Space, Kaguragi co-operates with Captain Marvelous for intel.

 Kaguragi can transform into the black-colored Hachi Ohger (ハチオージャー, Hachi Ōjā).
-While transformed, he wields his Kings Weapon in Claw Mode (爪モード, Tsume Mōdo).
-As a natural born deceiver, Kaguragi is immune to brainwashing.
+While transformed, he primarily wields the Kings Weapon in Claw Mode (爪モード, Tsume Mōdo).
+As a natural born deceiver, he is immune to brainwashing.
 His Defying Fang Flash grants the use of God Hachi's stinger, while his Proof of the Kings is a Tofu-crested necklace that grants pyrokinesis.
-During the events of the V-Cinema Ohsama Sentai King-Ohger vs. Kyoryuger, Jeramie's Gaburimix Shooter equips Kaguragi with the right forearm-mounted Parasa Beam Gun (パラサビームガン, Parasa Bīmu Gan).
+During the events of the V-Cinema Ohsama Sentai King-Ohger vs. Kyoryuger, Jeramie uses the Gaburimix Shooter to equip Kaguragi with the right forearm-mounted Parasa Beam Gun (パラサビームガン, Parasa Bīmu Gan) rifle.

 Kaguragi Dybowski is portrayed by So Kaku (佳久 創, Kaku Sō).